MikeyZee/Safe-t-cam/Pseudocode.md

   WHILE counter <= number_of_logs ‘looping through the file
     DIM highway_times() #storing times of each numberplate at checkpoints find all checkpoints each plate passed through
-    IF plate passed through checkpoint 1 and 2 calculate difference in time
+    IF plate passed through checkpoint 1 and 2 THEN calculate difference in time
       calculate average speed with distance/time
-      IF average speed > SPEED_LIMIT
+      IF average speed > SPEED_LIMIT THEN
           add plate to speeding()
       ENDIF
     ENDIF
     find all checkpoints each plate passed through
-    IF plate passed through checkpoint 2 and 3 calculate difference in time
+    IF plate passed through checkpoint 2 and 3 THEN calculate difference in time
       calculate average speed with distance/time
-      IF average speed > SPEED_LIMIT
+      IF average speed > SPEED_LIMIT THEN
         add plate to speeding()
       ENDIF
     ENDIF